mackyle/topgit/README_DOCS.rst

 	2) Each of the branch's direct dependencies (i.e. they are listed in the branch's ``.topdeps`` file) which is out of date is updated before proceeding (yup, this is a recursive process).
+If the branch has a corresponding remote branch and that remote branch has removed one or more direct dependencies, then those remote-removed dependencies are automatically skipped at this stage even though the remote branch's .topdeps file will not actually be merged into the local branch until step 5.

 	3) Each of the branch's direct dependencies (i.e. they are listed in the branch's ``.topdeps`` file) that was updated in the previous step is now merged into the branch's corresponding base.
 If a remote is involved, and the branch's corresponding base does NOT contain the remote branch's corresponding base that remote base is also merged into the branch's base at this time as well (it will be the first item merged into the branch's base).
+As with the previous step, any remote-removed dependencies, if any, are automatically skipped at this stage.

 	4) If the branch has a corresponding remote branch and the branch does not already contain it, the branch's base (which was possibly